Johnston County, North Carolina

 WHAT YOU WILL NEED TO FILL OUT THE VOLUNTARY AGRICULTURAL DISTRICT APPLICATION:

 1. Johnston County Parcel ID Number - can be found on your Johnston County Property Tax Listing or online through the Johnston County Tax Office and/or Johnston County GIS Mapclick.
+The staff at Johnston Soil and Water Conservation District office are available if you need assistance with finding these parcel numbers.

 2.Voluntary Agricultural District Applications MUST be notarized.
 Notary services are available at no charge at the Johnston Soil and Water Conservation District office at the Johnston County Agricultural Center.